Best San Diego Zoo Tips & Itinerary (with Kids)

-Flamingo and Duck Pond in Lost Forest
+Flamingo and Duck Pond (in Lost Forest)

-Otters at San Diego Zoo with kids
+Otters at San Diego Zoo

 Penguins playing at the San Diego Zoo